Peer Teaching Consulting

 What is involved with a Classroom Observation?

 A classroom observation should help you assess whether you are meeting your goals for a particular course -- whether what you want to happen in a class is actually happening.
 Another set of eyes and ears in the room can help identify how students are responding to different aspects of the course.
-A classroom consultant may note what you're doing to help further your goals for a class, as well as some missed opportunities to meet particular objectives.
+A peer teaching consultant may note what you're doing to help further your goals for a class, as well as some missed opportunities to meet particular objectives.
 A classroom observation is an opportunity for you to see your classroom from another perspective.

-Classroom consultants approach classroom observation as a formative, rather than summative, activity.
+Peer teaching consultants approach classroom observation as a formative, rather than summative, activity.
 Our purpose is to give feedback and to inspire reflection rather than to offer judgment or evaluation.

-After meeting with you to learn more about your course and any particular concerns you have, a classroom consultant will make arrangements with you to attend a class session.
+After meeting with you to learn more about your course and any particular concerns you have, a peer teaching consultant will make arrangements with you to attend a class session.
 The consultant will take detailed notes as to what is happening in class and students’ reactions to it, and then go over these notes with you at a follow-up discussion.
 The focus is on identifying which classroom practices appear to be supporting your goals and brainstorming additional strategies for meeting your particular objectives.

 What is involved with a Small Group Instructional Diagnosis (SGID)?